VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 end
 ```

-Notice the second `if` block has the keyword `return`, that will stop the script and save you the trouble of Neovim trying to configure plugins that aren't installed just yet.
+Notice the second `if` block has the keyword `return`, that will stop the script and save you the trouble of Neovim trying to configure plugins that aren't installed.

 Now let's download a plugin, a colorscheme to make Neovim look better.